Issue No. 211 - February 15 , 2001

 disappeared, and the court has issued a warrant for his arrest.

-It is logical to assume that Norac ran away, but there are
+It is logical to assume that Norac ran away, but

 other interpretations.
 Some unnamed (and therefore unreliable)